Ecosystem Radar

 Raising awareness about these fraudulent schemes is crucial—especially as AI technologies become more mainstream.
 Readers, regulators, and platforms alike must recognize that AI, while powerful, is also being weaponized by bad actors.
 Transparency, media coverage, and expert voices are essential tools in combating this new wave of financial cybercrime.

-Read full the coverage on L'express(fr)
+Read the full coverage on L'express(fr)

 About L'express